Pranoy05/MD_code/README.md

 Calculation of PE, KE, and TE.
 Plotting function removed.
 Output now given as a CSV file with each position and velocity, along with time, KE, PE, TE.

+Ver.
+1.2 is uploaded as a .py file, rest are available in a .ipynb file (MD_code-1.2.ipynb).